dirkschumacher/losep/README.md

 unified interface for a variety of solvers.
 A solver is a program (package) that can solve those linear programs.

-I recommend using `glpk` with `presolve=TRUE` or `lpSolve` as the original implementation.
+I recommend using `glpk` or `lpSolve` as the original implementation.
 But you can also use your favorite commerical solver.

 ## Installation